 Alternatively, if you are heading to the east coast of Hokkaido, we recommend travelling by plane (for visitors heading to Shiretoko National Park, fly into Memanbetsu airport).
 Domestic flights in Japan are cheap and easy to catch – so don’t fear if you’re imagining long queues, tight security and few airport amenities, as that’s not the case!
 Domestic flight passengers can turn up at the boarding gate just ten minutes before the flight and will still be able to jump on board (in most cases!).
 Not to mention, these small, domestic planes are incredibly comfortable and a seat purchase usually comes with free drinks and snacks.

-ANA and JAL (two of Japan’s best air craft carriers) offer great deals for tourists, allowing them to travel anywhere in Japan for around 10,000 yen (under £100).
+ANA and JAL (two of Japan’s best airlines) offer great deals for tourists, allowing them to travel anywhere in Japan for around 10,000 yen (under £100).
 Check for the best flight prices on Skyscanner.